pygpc-polynomial-chaos/pygpc/doc/_build/html/_sources/auto_gpc/plot_projection.rst.txt

 ..
-GENERATED FROM PYTHON SOURCE LINES 159-162
+GENERATED FROM PYTHON SOURCE LINES 155-158

 Since we have to compute the gradients of the solution anyway for the projection approach, we will make use of them also when determining the gPC coefficients.
 Therefore, we enable the "gradient_enhanced" gPC.
-For more details please see :ref:`gradient enhanced gPC <label_gradient_enhanced_gpc>`.
+For more details please see :ref:`Gradient enhanced gPC`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 162-164
+GENERATED FROM PYTHON SOURCE LINES 158-160

 .. code-block:: default